 Coleman’s FastPitch air tents come in a choice of four sizes.
 We like the blackout bedroom feature for sleeping-in past dawn, and we REALLY love the hinged doors.
 In fact, this one is one of our favourites, despite being a bit boring to look at.

 Pop-up tents are mainly thought of as children’s, festival or two-person backpacking options.
-Quechua, though, has added some larger options to its range, so are they a contender for a fast-to-pitch four-person tent?
+Quechua, though, has added some larger options to its range, so are they a contender for a fast-to-pitch (small) family tent?

 How do they work?